 - Persistent hoarseness

 If you have noticed any changes to your mouth, please call our office and schedule an appointment.
-Dr. Smith will provide a thorough oral examination and determine the next steps to get your oral health back on track.
+Dr. Smith and Dr. Stern will provide a thorough oral examination and determine the next steps to get your oral health back on track.

-Dr. Smith and his team at Greater Columbus Oral Surgery are committed to your oral health.
-If you have noticed any irregularity, we encourage you to schedule an oral pathology screen with Dr. Smith.
-As an oral surgeon, Dr. Smith has received specialized training in the identification and treatment of oral pathologies.
+Dr. Smith and Dr. Stern and the team at Greater Columbus Oral Surgery are committed to your oral health.
+If you have noticed any irregularity, we encourage you to schedule an oral pathology screen with Dr. Smith or Dr. Stern.
+As an oral surgeon, Dr. Smith and Dr. Stern have received specialized training in the identification and treatment of oral pathologies.
 We will see you as soon as possible.